peteroupc/peteroupc.github.io/random.md

 - Generation of random numbers or keying material based at least in part on a password (e.g. _key derivation functions_).
 - Generation of random numbers that follow a nonuniform distribution; I discuss this topic in [**another document**](https://peteroupc.github.io/randomfunc.html).
 - Low-discrepancy sequences (quasirandom sequences), such as Sobol sequences.
 Their structure differs in an essential way from independent uniform random numbers.
-- Applications for which the selection of RNGs is constrained by regulatory requirements.
+- Applications for which the selection of RNGs is limited by regulatory requirements.

 **The following table summarizes the kinds of RNGs covered in this document:**